College of Management and Technology

 Dr. Haywood’s current research interests focus primarily on how cloud computing technology and non-profit organizations.
 His doctoral study “The Relationship between Nonprofit Organizations and Cloud Adoption Concerns” focused using the extended unified theory of acceptance and use of technology (UTAUT2) to gauge what factors might promote or inhibit the use of cloud technology.
 His next interest is to see what strategies might improve the adoption of cloud computing technology to reduce the carbon footprint of the organizations as well as increasing the benefits toward those in need of the non-profit’s services.

-DIT, Walden University - Minneapolis, MN United States
+Doctor of Information Technology, Walden University - Minneapolis, MN United States

 MS, Colorado Technical University - Colorado Springs, CO United States